By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 more straightforward composition.
 One of the basic combinators

-, which, given a future and a mapping function for the value of
+is map, which, given a future and a mapping function for the value of

 the future, produces a new future that is completed with the